mobsites/Cosmos.Identity/README.md

 * Bernhard Koenig's [AspNetCore.Identity.DocumentDb](https://github.com/codekoenig/AspNetCore.Identity.DocumentDb), which uses the older `Microsoft.Azure.DocumentDB.Core` SDK.

-* f14shm4n's [AspNetCore.Identity.DocumentDb](https://github.com/f14shm4n/AspNetCore.Identity.DocumentDb), which uses the newer .Net Standard 2.0 based one.
+* f14shm4n's [AspNetCore.Identity.DocumentDb](https://github.com/f14shm4n/AspNetCore.Identity.DocumentDb), which uses the newer `Microsoft.Azure.Cosmos` SDK.

 Last but not least, the [samples](https://github.com/Azure/azure-cosmos-dotnet-v3/tree/master/Microsoft.Azure.Cosmos.Samples) from the [.NET SDK for Azure Cosmos DB](https://github.com/Azure/azure-cosmos-dotnet-v3) were perused for learning how best to use the new SDK.